 How income is counted for senior married applicants (both spouses of a married couple) applying for Medicaid is more complicated.
 The way income is counted varies based on the program for which one is applying and the state in which one resides.
 In many states, married applicants applying for nursing home Medicaid or a Medicaid waiver are considered as single applicants.
 This means each spouse is able to have income up to the income limit.
 In this case, the “name on the check” rule is followed.
 This means that whichever spouse’s name is on the check is considered to own the income, and it will be counted towards that spouse’s income eligibility.

-Please note, for married applicants that are applying for Aged, Blind and Disabled (ABD) Medicaid (part of the state Medicaid plan) rather than nursing home Medicaid or a Medicaid waiver, income is considered differently.
+Please note, for married applicants that are applying for Aged, Blind and Disabled Medicaid rather than nursing home Medicaid or a Medicaid waiver, income is considered differently.
 In this case, the couple’s income is considered jointly and there is an income limit for a household of two.
-This income limit is different from the income limit mentioned at the beginning of this article and varies based on the state in which one lives.
-Generally, most states use 100% of the Federal Poverty Level for a household of two (as of 2019, $1,409 / month) or the SSI Federal Benefit Rate for couples (as of 2019, $1,157 / month).
+As mentioned previously, this income limit varies based on the state in which one lives.
+Generally, most states use 100% of the Federal Poverty Level for a household of two (as of 2020, $1,437 / month) or the SSI Federal Benefit Rate for couples (as of 2020, $1,175 / month).

 Married applicants over the income limit can still qualify for Medicaid.
 Check out the section below: “What If One Exceeds the Medicaid Income Limit?”.